nathany/looper/README.md

 ## Autotest

-The convention in [Go][] is to use a *counterpart* test file in the same folder.
+By convention, [Go][] code has a *counterpart* test file in the same folder.
 When G.A.T. detects a change to your production code or the test itself, it will run the appropriate test.

 If you have a `suite_test.go` in the same folder, G.A.T. will include it in every test run.
 Use it for a Suite definition (Gocheck, PrettyTest), additional Checkers, or other testing helpers.